China extends graft probe into shipping industry

 Its parent, COSCO Group, in July replaced Wei with its president and director Ma Zehua amid a downturn in the global shipping industry.

 COSCO last month reported a net loss of 1.04 billion yuan ($171 million) for July-September, according to Reuters' calculations.
-[ID:nL3N0II0GN] The company, controlled by state-owned China Ocean Shipping (Group) Co, has posted losses for two straight years.
-A third year of losses would trigger a delisting from the Shanghai stock exchange.
+The company, controlled by state-owned China Ocean Shipping (Group) Co, has posted losses for two straight years.
+A third year would trigger a delisting from the Shanghai stock exchange.

 COSCO Chairman Ma Zehua said in August that, with the global dry bulk market improving in the second half, the company was confident of turning a profit for 2013 after a narrower first-half net loss.